bradymholt/geekytidbits.com/_posts/2019-02-07-a-fresh-look-at-typescript.md

 permalink: /a-fresh-look-at-typescript/
 ---

 More and more people and projects are using TypeScript today!
-That's interesting because in the world of JavaScript it's not too common for a project's use to accelate _years after_ it was released (2012).
+That's interesting because in the world of JavaScript it's not too common for a project's use to accelerate _years after_ it was released (2012).

 In the [2018 GitHub Octoverse Report](https://octoverse.github.com/), TypeScript reached "#7 among top languages used on the platform overall, after making its way in the top 10 for the first time last year".
 It is also the #3 fastest growing language on GitHub.